 Reliable Lavender

-IMG_1562I have never met a person called Lavender.
+I have never met a person called Lavender.
 I suddenly feel quite bereft.
 There is, of course, Lavender Brown with her particular interest in divination, a crush on Ron Weasley, and an untimely death at the claws of werewolf Fenrir Greyback.
 Lavender Brown was a bit ditzy.
 The lavender in my garden is a solid performer.
 Low maintenance and reliable.

 Caring for Lavender is easy-peasy.
-The most, most important thing is lavender does not like wet feet.
+The most, most important thing is that lavender does not like wet feet.
 Dry feet.
 That means a raised garden bed.
 Ours is in a bed about knee height, friends with neighbouring rosemary.
-The rosemary was there when we moved in (making it many decades old) so I knew it was a spot for lavender too.
+The rosemary was there when we moved in (making it many decades old), so I knew it was a spot for lavender too.

 I hardly ever water the lavender.
-Maybe with the hose in summer but it is not in my sprinkler zone.
+Maybe with the hose in summer, but it is not in my sprinkler zone.

-Once a year – early winter or late autumn I throw it some all-round fertiliser and I have read it likes some lime every second year so I have started doing that too, but I would not say either is necessary.
+Once a year, early winter or late autumn, I throw it some all-round fertiliser, and I have read it likes some lime every second year, so I have started doing that too, but I would not say either is necessary.
 If I forget to fertilise, I still get flowers and a healthy plant

 It gets a bit leggy and ugly, trim it back – but not the woody stems.